Organ, Sacred Music, and Historical Keyboards

 present a virtual concert of five Eastman organists who will perform on several historic

-instruments in the Rochester area, including those housed at Third Presbyterian Church, St.
+instruments in the Rochester area, including those housed at Third Presbyterian Church Rochester, NY, St.

-Paul’s Cathedral, and St. John’s Episcopal Church in Canandaigua, NY.
+Paul’s Episcopal Rochester, NY, and St. John’s Episcopal Church in Canandaigua, NY.
 Organists Ryan Chan,

 Daniel Chang, James Kealey, Jiaqi Shao, and Jennifer Shin were five of nine young organists